Brawl345/customizemii/trunk/ForwardMii-Plugin/Readme_ForwardMii.txt

 SquidMan for Zetsubou
 Andre Perrot for gbalzss
-comex and Waninkoko for both their NAND Loader djdynamite123 for the forwarder base files (ForwardMii-Plugin) The USB Loader GX Team for their forwarder source (ForwardMii-Plugin)
+comex and Waninkoko for both their NAND Loader djdynamite123 for the forwarder base files
+The USB Loader GX Team for their forwarder source
 -----------------------------------------------------------------------------------------

 -----------------------------------------------------------------------------------------